NLP, the Zeigarnik Effect & ‘Unfinished Business’

 Leaving things undone

-In our NLP workshops we talk about 'open loops' and use these to make the NLP insights and techniques more memorable - and to enable us to pack much more learning into a given length of training programme than would be possible with the traditional beginning-middle-end approach.
+In our NLP workshops we discuss ‘open loops’ and we use them to make the NLP insights and techniques more memorable – and to enable us to pack much more learning into a given length of training programme than would be possible with the traditional beginning-middle-end approach.

-For example, if we start exploring a topic such as Rapport we might develop the topic up to a point and then leave it and go on to something else - leaving an open loop.
-We then come back to it later in the day or even a few days later and extend the topic further.
+For example, if we start exploring a topic such as Rapport we might develop the topic up to a point and then leave it and go on to something else – leaving an open loop.
+And then come back to Rapport later in the day or even a few days later and extend the topic further.

 Why this apparently sloppy style?